 - My family and friends can stay secure and safe online.

-Being able to genuinely help people like this gives ethical hackers the feeling that they are a part of something grand, and it’s actually true.
+Being able to genuinely help people like this gives ethical hackers the feeling that they are a part of something grand, which is actually true.

 6. You have the opportunity to switch from criminal to ethical hacking